TABLE-Sri Lanka 182-day t-bill yield at 5.84 pct at auction

 week week bids accepted last

 NOTE: Bids are in millions of rupees, yields in percent.
 The central bank did not offer 91-day at the auction this week and it last accepted bids in the 91-day on Sept.
-17. The bank did not offer 182-day T-bills last week.
-(Reporting by Shihar Aneez)
+17. (Reporting by Ranga Sirilal)